feature-sliced/steiger/packages/steiger-plugin-fsd/src/no-higher-level-imports/README.md

 # `no-higher-level-imports`

-This rule forbids imports from higher layers in the Feature-Sliced Design architecture.
+This rule forbids imports from higher layers.
 This is in accordance to the import rule on layers:

 > A module in a slice can only import other slices when they are located on layers strictly below.
 >